keif/keif.github.io/src/data/blog/2025-09-23-in-defense-of-emojis-in-logs.md

     But in developer logs, they're a powerful tool for clarity and speed.
     Here's why these tiny symbols can make your terminal output more useful.
 ---

-# In Defense of Emojis in Developer Logs

 There's been a growing backlash against emojis in tech writing.
 AI tools sprinkle them everywhere, blog posts get cluttered with 🚀✨🔥, and Slack channels feel like emoji soup.
 The sentiment is understandable: when everything is adorned with symbols, the impact is lost.